versionpress/versionpress/docs/content/en/getting-started/about-eap.md

 .

 Ok, there are people that use VersionPress in production or to power their workflows.
-However, be aware of a couple of important things:
+However, make sure you understand a couple of key points:

 - For actions that perform database merging (pull, undo, ...), all plugins on your site _must_ be compatible with VersionPress, otherwise the site integrity cannot be guaranteed.
 At this point, you will need to ensure this yourself and possibly write [plugin definitions](https://docs.versionpress.net/en/developer/plugin-support/).
 - You'll probably need to be a developer yourself, with good knowledge of Git, WordPress and debugging in general.